At-home alcohol detox and withdrawal aren’t advised due to medical complications that can arise. Learn about at-home detox to understand the risks.

 When you’re addicted to alcohol, there comes a point when enough is enough.
-You’re tired of blacking out, waking up hungover, and having no idea what happened the night before.
+You’re tired of blacking out, waking up hungover and having no idea what happened the night before.
 You’re tired of disappointing friends and family over and over again.
 You want to stop.
-That’s the first step toward recovery.
-But how do you go about alcoholism detox?
+That realization is the first step toward recovery.
+But how do you approach alcohol detox?

 Alcohol Withdrawal Treatment at Home